ubco-W2022T2-data301/project-group-group-23/final_report_group23.md

 ![Analysisgraph3](images/Analysisgraph3.png)

-The box plot above reveals that Stephen Curry outperforms Ray Allen and Reggie Miller in terms of his scoring ability, as demonstrated by his higher median, wider range, and greater variability in performance.
+The box plot above reveals that Stephen Curry outperforms Ray Allen and Reggie Miller in terms of his scoring ability, as demonstrated by his higher median, wider range, and greater variability in performance.You can find the full analysis [here](https://github.com/ubco-W2022T2-data301/project-group-group-23/blob/main/analysis/analysis1.ipynb) if you are interested in reading a more in depth anaylsis of Stephen Curry ability.

+Overall, Stephen Curry's exceptional three-point shooting abilities and consistent high-ranking performance in various performance metrics establish him as one of the greatest players in basketball history, demonstrating his skill and versatility as a dynamic scorer and shooter among other top players.

 **Question 2 + Results**